zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/trim/README.md

 ANS = TRIM(ANS)
 ```

 to remove spaces and tabs.
-Note the second parameter has been ignored in the first code sample.
+Note the second parameter is ignored in the first code sample.

 Go back to [jBASE BASIC](./../jbase-basic-programmers-reference-guide).